Ethiopia accuses WHO chief Tedros of backing Tigray rebels | Politics

 Ethiopia's military accused World Health Organization (WHO) chief Tedros Adhanom Ghebreyesus on Thursday of supporting and trying to procure arms and diplomatic backing for Tigray state's dominant political party, which is fighting federal forces.

 "He himself is a member of that group and he is a criminal," army chief of staff General Birhanu Jula said in a televised statement, before calling for him to be removed.
 Birhanu did not offer any evidence to support his accusations.
-There was no immediate WHO comment on the allegation against Tedros, 55, who is an Ethiopian of Tigrayan ethnicity.
+Tedros, in a tweet posted in the evening, denied taking sides in the conflict in his home country Ethiopia and called on

+all parties there to work for peace and the safety of civilians.
+"There have been reports suggesting I am taking sides in this situation.
+This is not true and I want to say that I am on only one side and that is the side of peace," said Tedros, 55, who is of Tigrayan ethnicity.

 The accusations against Tedros came with the WHO under serious strain trying to coordinate global efforts against the COVID-19 pandemic after the United States, its biggest donor, froze funding over a spat involving China.
 Cases and deaths are rising again in many countries around the world.
 Tedros served as Ethiopia's health minister and foreign minister from 2005-2016 in a ruling coalition led by the Tigray People's Liberation Front (TPLF).
 The TPLF effectively ruled Ethiopia for decades as the most powerful part of the coalition, until Prime Minister Ahmed Abiy took office in 2018.